jigs1996/v7-docs/content/guides/http/controllers.md

   )
 ```

-To apply middleware to all resource routes, use the wildcard `*` to ensure all routes in the resource require authentication:
+To apply middleware to all resource routes, use the wildcard `*` to ensure all routes in the resource require authentication.

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'